axibase/atsd/api/data/series/downsample.md

 ### Ratio Check

-If the `ratio` parameter is set, the algorithms calculate several multiples.
+When the `ratio` parameter is set, the algorithms calculate several multiples.

 * `DETAIL` algorithm:
   * `value/last_value`